 Which YES! coordinator should I contact?

-- You may simply e-mail firstname.lastname@example.org and we will be in contact with you to guide you to the appropriate coordinator.
+- Simply e-mail [email protected] and we will guide you to the appropriate coordinator.

 Which parts of Minnesota are served by the YES! program?

-- See map of current YES! teams here.
+- YES! is a statewide program.
+See a map of current YES! teams here.

-- While registrations are preferred by October 1st so that teams have the opportunity to attend the Fall Summit, the application deadline is flexible.
+- Registrations are preferred by September 1st so that teams have the opportunity to attend the Fall Summit, but the application deadline is flexible.
 We value the opportunity to assist prospective teams in laying the groundwork for their teams prior to submitting an application.
-Please contact us throughout the year if you are interested in hosting a YES! team, and we will help guide you on how to best proceed.
+Please contact us at any point during the year and we will guide you through next steps.

 When is the team fee due?